yandex/yandex-tank/docs/configuration.rst

 BFG
 ^^^
 (`What is BFG <http://en.wikipedia.org/wiki/BFG_(weapon)>`_) BFG is a generic gun that is able to use different kinds of cannons to shoot.
-To enable it, disable phantom first, enable BFG plugin and then specify the parameters for BFG and for the cannon you select.
+To enable it, disable phantom first  (unless you really want to keep it active alongside), enable BFG plugin and then specify the parameters for BFG and for the cannon you select.
 For example, if you want to kill an SQL db:

 ::